franzbu/HAeating/README.md

 ---

 So you've read above that schedules are the heart of this heating automation, but what does that actually mean?
 Well, schedules are THE way of starting and stopping the heating automatically, i.e., you add, for example, to the 'Standard' schedule a heating period on Monday from 6am to 10am.
 The heating automation then every Monday, 6am, will switch your room target temperature to the temperature you set as `heat temp` (look at the data points above).
-At 10am the roomm target temperature will be set to `base temp`.
+At 10am the room target temperature will be set to `base temp`.
 This is a so called active heating period; there is also the option for passive ones, the workings of which will be explained below.
 Throughout an active heating period the room will claim heating until the room target temperature minus `margin` is reached; then the heating claim is removed until the room target temperature minus delta is reached, at which point the room claims heating again.

 Each room's heating claim including its requested HFFT is managed by HeatSupplyManager, which switches the heating off once there is no room left with a heating claim and keeps heating on for as long as at least one room claims heating.